Evolution - Intelligent Design

 words, under this criterion, the shortest possible tree that explains the

 data is considered best.
 The principle is akin to Occam's razor, which

 states that—all else being equal—the simplest hypothesis that explains the

 of Life Web Project

-500 Million years ago was the
+500 Million years ago

 Richard Dawkins: Intermediate Fossils

 complexity theory and of finite model theory that characterizes complexity